2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Sxc/Dnn/DataSources/DnnSql.md

 ---
 # Data Source: DnnSql

-The **DnnSql** [DataSource](xref:NetCode.DataSources.DataSource) is part of the [Standard DNN Data Sources](xref:Basics.Query.DataSources.Index).
-It lets you use data from the DNN SQL databases as if they were entities.
+The **DnnSql** [DataSource](xref:NetCode.DataSources.DataSource) is part of the [Standard Dnn Data Sources](xref:Basics.Query.DataSources.Index).
+It lets you use data from the Dnn SQL databases as if they were entities.

 This is what it looks like: